jpeinelt/jpeinelt/README.md

 I prefer to keep things as simple as possible.

-🍄 currently working on a SaaS using PHP with the power of Laravel
+🛳 Working on [Loqbooq](https://loqbooq.app) — The decision log for your project!

+🍄 Checking out Svelte because I like the idea

+🌪 Diving deeper into Swift again

-🌪 side projects appear occasionally on my Github timeline
+👾 side projects may appear occasionally on my Github timeline